clarkeste/Echoes-Wiki-Site/content/Rules/Items/Gear and Equipment.md

 The effects of a piece of Equipment is usually listed in their stat-block in plain text, and varies wildly, as the use cases for different pieces of Equipment are massive.
 The most consistent states are Price and [[Encumbrance|Encumbrance]].

-To see all Gear and Equipment, scroll to the corresponding section in the EotD - Store Full document.
+To see all Gear and Equipment, please see the [[Gear and Equipment/]] folder, or check the [[Item Database Guide]] for more information.